lochan027/failure-aware-ernie/README.md

 ---

+## Conclusion

+This project shows that ERNIE can be fine-tuned not just to answer more questions, but to answer **more responsibly**.

+By explicitly modeling uncertainty and refusal, we reduce confident hallucinations, improve calibration, and move closer to trustworthy real-world deployment.

-**Remember**: A model that admits "I don't know" is more trustworthy than one that always pretends to know.
+**A model that says "I don't know" at the right time is safer than one that always pretends to know.**